 - Create backups including delivery to S3, Dropbox or Google Drive (all packages).

 - Clone or migrate your sites to other locations on your list of managed sites (Professional and Business).

-WP Remote provides a single place to monitor and update all of your WordPress sites.
+- WP Remote is a free tool that allows webmasters to manage multiple websites from a single dashboard.
 It can handle updates to installed plugins and themes remotely via the WP Remote website, and also provides quick access to core updates.
 In addition, you can enable Automatic Backups or download a full copy of your site in zip file format.

 InfiniteWP is a free, self-hosted multiple WordPress management platform that simplifies your WordPress management tasks into a simple click of a button.
 InfiniteWP itself is not a WordPress plugin, it is a web application, just like WordPress is a web application.
 However they do have paid add-ons.
 There are some very useful add-ons like Uptime Monitor, Google Analytics, Malware Scanner, and manage comments.
 These addons can make it even easier to manage multiple WordPress websites with single master login.

 InfiniteWP allows you to jump between your WordPress sites, switch dashbords, and quickly jump to write posts without signing in for any of these websites.
 This is a real time saver for web publishers and website administrators who not only manage the website but are also responsible for editorial tasks.

 15 thoughts on “WordPress Multisite vs Multiple WordPress Installations”

 Question: you mention “I’ve got it installed WordPress with 5 unique domain, 2 domains running WordPress separated and 3 domains combined in WordPress Multisite.”
 So you run MultiSite with 3 sites on your hosting plus some single WordPress sites?
 That seems a good solution.
 You recommend that or are there also some important considerations?